Eurovision Young Musicians 2004

-Czech Republic, Denmark, Italy and Latvia withdrew from the 2004 contest, whilst Belgium returned. was listed as the 18th participant, performing 9th at the first day of semi-finals, however in the end did not take part or broadcast the contest.
+Czech Republic, Denmark, Italy and Latvia decided not to participate, whilst Belgium returned. was listed as the 18th participant, performing 9th at the first day of semi-finals, however in the end did not take part or broadcast the contest.

 Alexandra Soumm of Austria won the contest, with Germany and Russia placing second and third respectively.

 Location

 Lucerne Culture and Congress Centre, was the host venue for the 2004 edition of the Eurovision Young Musicians.
 It was built according to the plans of the architect Jean Nouvel and was inaugurated in 1998 with a concert by the Berlin Philharmonic Orchestra under the direction of Claudio Abbado.

+For the week of the contest, a sound curtain was installed on the outer edge of the building's canopy to create a meeting concourse area; it uses technology to diffuse the sounds from the inside of the venue into the outside space.

 Format

 Christian Arming was the host of the 2004 contest.
 For the first time, the host and the conductor was the same person.

 Results

 Preliminary round

-A total of seventeen countries took part in the preliminary round of the 2004 contest, of which seven qualified to the televised grand final.
-The following countries failed to qualify.
+Broadcasters from seventeen countries took part in the preliminary round of the 2004 contest, of which seven qualified to the televised grand final.
+The following participants failed to qualify.